jdrichardsappacad/react-2021/week-15/practices/08-react-redux-thunk-action-creator-short-practice/README.md

 **Hint: Remember to use `.json()` to parse your data before dispatching.

-## What you've learned

-You just learned how to write thunk action creators.
 In the next practice, you will learn how to `dispatch` these thunk action creators.

+## What you have learned

+**Congratulations!** In this practice you have learned:

+- write thunk action creators.

 [fetch]: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API
 [code-sandbox]:http://www.codesandbox.io